mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan/sis_test_plan_d_ssid_testing.md

 ### Student Identity Process Overview
 The general process for identity creation is as follows:

-- A Vendor posts a new Student Identity including the following properties to the ODS/API identities end-point:
+- A Vendor posts a new Student Identity including the following properties to the identities API end-point:
 ```javascript
 {
  "stateStudentId": "000010000000",